Localize messages in broadcasts and newsletters

 German message]

-Set up multi-language broadcast
+Set up a multi-language broadcast

 You’ll repeat this process for each message in your broadcast workflow.
 The icon indicates that a message in your workflow contains multiple languages.

 When you create a message with multiple languages, you should always begin by drafting your Default message.
-This is the message intended for anybody who doesn’t match another language, and should represent your “template” for other languages.
+This is the message intended for anybody who doesn’t match another language and should represent your “template” for other languages.

 2. Set a Name for your message, and click Add Content.